CharlieJT/Simon-Memory-Game/README.md

     The code learned from the videos were not copied into the project, they were used as help and guidance to be interpreted in a different and unique way.

 ### Acknowledgements

+A huge thank you to:

+- Spenser Barriball (spence_mentor) - For discussing ideas, providing help wherever necessary and also there as a guide if I'm ever stuck with anything.

+- Tim Nelson (2BN-Tim_lead) - For taking the time to review the project and offering me constructive criticism to help make improvements.

+- Simen Dæhlin (Eventyret_mentor) and Anna Greaves (Anna_lead) - With help sorting a merging issue that was occuring with my README.